ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 - Both cards (GM and active director) are **equal width and height**
 - Cards sized so that at maximum scroll, both are visible together with the connecting line landing between them
-- Director card is swipeable left/right to cycle through Scouting → Pro Personnel → Analytics
+- Director card is swipeable left/right to cycle through Scouting → Pro Personnel → Research & Strategy
 - Pagination dots below the director card (e.g., `• • •` with the active dot filled)
 - Slight peek of next card on right edge as a swipe affordance (iOS-native pattern)
 - The connecting line stays anchored to the GM card; the director card slides under the line's landing point